Chapter 78

 Discourse

-Therefore, a person who abides in softness and weakness, who can endure humiliation and place himself beneath others, must possess the capacity for tolerance.
+Therefore, a person who abides in softness and weakness, who can bear humiliation and place himself beneath others, must possess the capacity for tolerance.
 One who does not shy away from danger and hardship must possess the capacity for shouldering responsibility.

 No comments to display